Praveen-Ku-Painkra/says-symon/README.md

 # says-symon
-Hi this is the game name Symon Says .
+Hi this is the game name Symon Says.